nshemonsky/blog/source/_posts/2015-03-16-not-so-shiny-new-octopress-blog.markdown

 ### Removing the default /blog directory

-Octopress deploys archives to `/blog` by default.
-It can be removed using these
+Octopress deploys archives and categories  to `/blog` by default.
+It can be removed using these steps:
-steps:

 * Replace all occurences of `/blog` with `/` in `_config.yml`
 * Move `source/blog/archives` to `source/`